Wow, what a treasure chest the Old Testament (OT) is,

 If so, God’s call is something larger than our self-life, an epic adventure with our Family-of-Three, Father, Son and Spirit.
 God designed us to be actively involved with Him in something grander and vaster than us.
 This is something worth springing out of bed to actively participate in together with Him.

 Jesus radically changed all things!

-For a free PDF copy of this article, click here.
+For a free PDF copy of most of this article, click here.